-(cf section 49(3) and 89 of the former ADT Act).
-The tribunal also has the power to correct obvious errors on the face of decisions (section 63).
+The NCAT also has the power to correct obvious errors on the face of decisions (section 63, NCAT Act).

-This section may be compared with the Commonwealth provisions on which it was clearly modelled.
+This section may be compared with the Commonwealth provisions on which it was clearly modelled (section 25D of the Acts Interpretation Act 1901 (Cth)).
 The NSW provision was arrived at after taking into account long-established federal case law on the subject.

-Section 62 of the NCAT Act should be adopted by all as the goal to be achieved so as to set out defensible and lawful reasoning
+Section 62 of the NCAT Act should be adopted by all tribunal and administrative decision makers as the goal to be achieved so as to set out defensible and lawful reasoning